 Check out our handy guide to see if Greek membership is right for you!

-Watching American movies always make college life seem so exciting, especially the Greek clubs!
+American movies always makes college life seem so exciting, especially the Greek clubs!
 But do we really understand what fraternities and sororities are?
-Don’t worry we’ve broken it down for you.
+Don’t worry, we’ve broken it down for you.

 What is a Greek organisation?

 Greek organisations are exclusive social clubs, or even secret societies, that have existed on American university campuses since the late 1700s.
 They are called Greek clubs because all the associations write their names with two or three Greek letters.
 Some of the most famous ones include Sigma Chi, Alpha Phi Alpha and Delta Delta Delta, all of which have chapters in tens of universities around the USA, such as Transylvania University.
 There are also smaller local Greek organisations that only operate within their particular university.